The Enterprising Science Project

-- increasing understanding about the factors that influence science engagement and participation among young people.
+- Examined the factors that influence science engagement and participation among young people

-- helping teachers to build students' science capital
+- Worked in partnership with teachers to develop ways of building students' science capital

-- linking these funds of knowledge to school science to make science education mmore meaningful, inclusive and relevant to students' lives.
+- Linking these funds of knowledge to school science to make science education more meaningful, inclusive and relevant to students' lives